 In humans, there are four distinct sexual orientations: heterosexual, homosexual, bisexual, and asexual.

 - Asexual: describes anyone who does not experience sexual attraction.
 "A" as a prefix means none.

-The framework of sexual orientation invented by the pioneers of the LGBTI movement continues to serve as a useful tool for advocating for our legal rights and dignity.
-As of 2020, same-sex marriage is legally performed and recognized (nationwide or in some parts) in the following countries: Argentina, Australia, Austria, Belgium, Brazil, Canada, Colombia, Costa Rica, Denmark, Ecuador, Finland, France, Germany, Greenland, Iceland, Ireland, Luxembourg, Malta, Mexico, the Netherlands, New Zealand, Norway, Portugal, South Africa, Spain, Sweden, Taiwan, the United Kingdom, the United States, and Uruguay.
+The framework of sexual orientation invented by the pioneers of the LGBT movement continues to serve as a useful tool for advocating for our legal rights and dignity.
+As of 2023, same-sex marriage is legally performed and recognized (nationwide or in some parts) in the following countries: Andorra, Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Colombia, Costa Rica, Cuba, Denmark, Ecuador, Estonia, Finland, France, Germany, Iceland, Ireland, Luxembourg, Malta, Mexico, the Netherlands, New Zealand, Norway, Portugal, Slovenia, South Africa, Spain, Sweden, Switzerland, Taiwan, the United Kingdom, the United States, and Uruguay.